 1. Alloying additives contribute to decreasing average grain size.
 The most favourable effect was achieved by the addition of magnesium, which formed a eutectic mixture located at α -Zn grains preventing grain growth during casting.
-The addition of copper has a less pronounced effect on the microstructure refinement, as all its atoms dissolved in the η -Zn grain structure.
-2. The results of potentiodynamic corrosion tests suggests that the ternary ZnMgCu alloy, with a composition proposed and designed for the first time in this work, has a corrosion rate comparable to initial pure Zn material, even if any of the additive itself results in significant changes in this property.

-3. Immersing the samples in HBSS solution gave more complex results as the tendencies depend on whether the samples were investigated for 24 or 120h.
-Longer immersion testing resulted in far lower corrosion rates compared with the first 24h.
-Moreover, for 120h a relation between corrosion rate and grain size was noticed.
-The smaller the grain size, the more corrosion resistant the material was.

-4. Increased number of alloying elements affected the formation of the corrosion product layer.
-The thickest layer was observed for ZnMgCu, which was connected with the Mg_2Zn{11} phase and grain refinement.

-5. ZnMgCu possessed the highest mechanical strength due to the presence of magnesium facilitating the formation of eutectic mixture (with the presence of a hard but brittle Mg2Zn11 intermetallic phase) allowing significant refinement of the microstructure and to copper being dissolved within the refined η -Zn grains.

-6. Results indicate the effect of a particular element on microstructure as well as on mechanical and corrosion properties.
-Detailed characterisation of the materials in as-cast state established the unambiguous impact of alloying, which may contribute to the selection of potential material for further research in the context of application as biodegradable stents.
+The addition of copper has a less pronounced effect on the mi-

+- crostructure refinement, as all its atoms dissolved in the η -Zn grain structure. - 2.
+The results of potentiodynamic corrosion tests suggest that the ternary ZnMgCu alloy, with a composition proposed and designed for the first time in this work, has a corrosion rate comparable to the initial pure Zn material, even if any of the additive itself results in significant changes in this property. - 3.
+Immersing the samples in HBSS solution gave more complex results as the tendencies depend on whether the samples were investigated for 24 or 120 h.
+A longer immersion test resulted in far lower corrosion rates compared with the first 24 h.
+Moreover, for 120 h a relation between corrosion rate and grain size was noticed.
+The smaller the grain size, the more corrosion-resistant the material was. - 4.
+Increased number of alloying elements affected the formation of the corrosion product layer.
+The thickest layer was observed for ZnMgCu, which was connected with the Mg_2Zn{11} phase and grain refinement. - 5.
+ZnMgCu possessed the highest mechanical strength due to the presence of magnesium facilitating the formation of the eutectic mixture (with the presence of a hard but brittle Mg_2Zn{11} intermetallic phase) allowing significant refinement of the microstructure and copper being dissolved within the refined η -Zn grains. - 6.
+Results indicate the effect of a particular element on microstructure as well as on mechanical and corrosion properties.
+Detailed characterization of the materials in an as-cast state established the unambiguous impact of alloying, which may contribute to the selection of potential material for further research in the context of applications as biodegradable stents.
 From our results, it seems that ternary ZnMgCu is the most promising one.